evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 - **Keyless Entry:** Access the car without needing to find the key, as long as you have it with you.
 - **Keyless Go:** Start the car without using the key.
+- **Easy Entry Function:** Moves the driver seat to facilitate easier entry into the car.
 - **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

 ## User Interface and Control

+The control interface for the XPENG G6 AWD Performance is primarily focused on screen interaction, with limited functionality available through physical buttons and stalks.
+This design may result in a less than ideal user experience and usability for some users.

 The XPENG G6 AWD Performance has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).